Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 He took the armored vehicle.
 They were well past industrial secrets at this point.

 He had to give credit to the humans.
-He’d had some inkling of their deployment abilities thanks to Whitecrest’s careful probing and secret-gathering---it always paid to know what one’s allies were capable of---but seeing them realized was something else.
+He’d had some inkling of their deployment abilities thanks to Whitecrest’s careful probing and secret-gathering - it always paid to know what one’s allies were capable of - but seeing them realized was something else.
 They’d converted the open concrete of the spaceport into a fortress, and their foothold was getting firmer with every passing minute.

 His vehicle passed through checkpoints, jinked through chicanes and between offset barriers, tracked all the while by heavy weapons.
 By the time he alighted at the command facility, he’d had lethal firepower pointed at him for every second of a full twenty minutes.